lacchain/bndes-network/DEPLOY_NODE.md

 ### Clone Repository ####

-To configure and install Pantheon and Orion, you must clone this git repository in your **local machine**.
+To configure and install Pantheon, you must clone this git repository in your **local machine**.

 Obs: The old name of Hyperldger Besu is Pantheon and this tutorial will use the two names as synonyms.